openshift/machine-config-operator/docs/OSUpgrades.md

 Today, [the installer](https://github.com/openshift/installer/) pins the "bootimages" it uses, and released installers also pin the release image.
-As noted above, release images contain `machine-os-content`, which can be a *different* RHCOS version.
+As noted above, release images contain `rhel-coreos`, which can be a *different* RHCOS version.
 You can find the installer-pinned bootimage in e.g. [this file](https://github.com/openshift/installer/blob/release-4.4/data/data/rhcos.json).

 [A pending enhancement](https://github.com/openshift/enhancements/pull/201) describes generating and inspecting bootimage data from the release image (not yet implemented).

-It's essential to understand that both the bootimage and the `machine-os-content` container are both essentially wrappers for an [OSTree](https://github.com/ostreedev/ostree) commit.
+It's essential to understand that both the bootimage and the `rhel-coreos` container are both essentially wrappers for an [OSTree](https://github.com/ostreedev/ostree) commit.
 The OSTree format is an image format designed for in-place operating system updates; it operates at the filesystem level (like container images) but (unlike container runtimes) has